MicrosoftDocs/win32/desktop-src/TaskSchd/tasksettings-enabled.md

 ---
 title: TaskSettings.Enabled property
 description: For scripting, gets or sets a Boolean value that indicates that the task is enabled.
-The task can be performed only when this setting is True. ms.assetid: '6c6e7f51-9591-4b84-b06b-124cd88a0345'
+The task can be performed only when this setting is True. ms.assetid: 6c6e7f51-9591-4b84-b06b-124cd88a0345
+keywords:
+- Enabled property Task Scheduler
-keywords: ["Enabled property Task Scheduler", "Enabled property Task Scheduler , TaskSettings object", "TaskSettings object Task Scheduler , Enabled property"]
+- Enabled property Task Scheduler , TaskSettings object
+- TaskSettings object Task Scheduler , Enabled property
 topic_type:
 - apiref
 api_name: